KararTY/BeFriendlier-Web/README.md

   * Check `config/` directory for other configurations to change.
 Default config values should be sufficient for development, however.
   * If your `DB_CONNECTION` is not set to `sqlite`, make sure to create a database with the same name under `DB_NAME`.
   * `npm run r:m:s` for seeding the database with initial values.
 If `NODE_ENV` is set to `development`, you will also get development values to test around with.
-  * `npm start-watch` to start web server in watch mode (Reloads on file change) with debugging websocket enabled.
+  * `npm start-test` to start web server in watch mode (Reloads on file change) with debugging websocket enabled.
   * Or alternatively `npm start` to start web server in "production" mode (No reloading on file change and no debugging websocket).
 That's it.

 ## Contributing